 The lost energy will need to be replaced by immediate addition of clean energy ‘wedges’, nuclear (thorium), wind, geothermal, tidal, solar, and hopefully many more, to replace the dirty energy.
 Energy conservation will also be needed to close the near term gaps.
 Current political realities demand that future energy sources compete with coal on a cost basis.
 This would be acceptable if the cost of coal were its true cost to us, not just the cost of digging and transporting it.

 Our descendants will owe their deprived condition to our present populace’s majority opinion, outright denial of negative possibilities.
-These are the good folk, true the general human condition of selfish priorities, who do not fix the roof if it isn’t raining, who sell the house and let the next guy handle the problems.
-But to whom can we sell a failed biosphere?
+These are the self-determined ‘good’ folk, ignorant of their selfish priorities, who do not fix the roof if it isn’t raining, who sell the house by prettying it up, letting the next guy handle the problems.
+But where is the chump to whom can we sell a failing earth?
 And even the smartest among us, whom we count on to guide our policies, likely rely on climate models that assume too much stability, particularly regarding the AMOC.
 When the policy under examination can have such a profound effect on our futures, we need more critical challenging of hidden assumptions.

 We are unable yet to predict whether our climate course will remain within the Pleistocene normal, a perpetual ice age punctuated by short periods of nice weather like now, the only weather modern humans have ever known.
 It is in our best interests to make the nice weather, of the last 10K years, last for as long as possible.
 For we as a species, even with the vast technologies at our disposal, have long lost the capability to adapt to the Pleistocene normal climate.
 Our future is destined to be unimaginably different, and seemingly not for the better.